harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!warning]
 >If a class is made temporarily (e.g. being created inside an initializer), making a reference to the reference returned by a getter would result in a dangling reference.

+>[!warning] Do not return non-const references to private data members
+>Always use const reference.
+Using non-const reference a